5 Random Hep Myths...

 Randomise again!

-MYTH: You can get hepatitis from toilet seats.
+MYTH: You can get hepatitis from sharing food and utensils.

 Search Hepatitis SA